Customer retention is more valuable than customer acquisition.

 - Which automation apps improve retention?

 What is Customer Retention?

-But hey, that’s no problem.
 Let’s dive into some of the customer retention strategies that are designed for ecommerce store owners like you.
-Strategies that will give your customers the incentive, opportunity, and desire to come back to your store for another purchase.
+These strategies will give your customers the incentive, opportunity, and desire to come back to your store for another purchase.

 1. Set Realistic Expectations

-Setting realistic expectations can have a huge impact on customer retention.
+Setting realistic expectations can have a huge impact on your business’ ability to keep customers.

 Think about shipping times, for example.
 Most online stores can’t compete with Amazon when it comes to shipping times.
 But we can at least keep customers informed.